MetPX/sarracenia/doc/design/design.rst

 Application
 ===========

 Description of application logic relevant to discussion.
+There is a ´control plane´ where posts about new data available are made, and log messages reporting status of transfers of the same data are routed among control plane users and switches.
+A switch is an AMQP broker, and users authenticate to the broker.
+Data may (most of the time does) have a different other authentication method.

-There are two very different use cases for file transfer:
+There are very different security use cases for file transfer:

  1. **Public Dissemination** data is being produced, whose confidentiality is not an issue, the purpose is to disseminate to all who are interested as quickly and reliably as possible, potentially involving many copies.
+The data authentication is typically null for this case.
+Users just issue HTTP GET requests with no authentication.  for AMQP authentication, it can be done as anonymous, with no ability for providers to monitor.
+If there is to be support from the data source, then the source would assign a non-anonymous user for the AMQP traffic, and the client would ensure logging was working, enabling the provider to monitor and alert when problems arise.

  2. **Private Transfer** proprietary data is being generated, and needs to be moved to somewhere where it can be archived and/or processed effectively, or shared with specific collaborators.
+AMQP and HTTP traffic must be encrypted with SSL/TLS.
+Authentication is typically common between AMQP and HTTPS.
+For Apache httpd servers, the htpasswd/htaccess method will need to be continuously configured by the delivery system.
+    These transfers can have requirements for be high availability.

+ 3. **Third Party Transfer** the control plane is explicitly used only to control the transfer, authentication at both ends is done separately.
+Users authenticate to the data-less, or SEP switch with AMQP, but the authentication at both ends is outside sarracenia control.
+Third-party transfer is limited to S=0.
+    If the data does not cross the switch, it cannot be forwarded.
+So no routing is relevant to this case.
+    Also dependent on the availability of the two end points throughout, so more difficult to assure in practice.

+Both public and private transfers are intended to support arbitrary chains of switches between *source* and *consumer*.
+The cases depend on routing of posts and log messages.

 ..
 NOTE::
    forward routing...
 Private and Public transfers... not yet clear, still considering.